jameswood/RepRapFirmware-Image-Tools/README.md

 eg: `./RRF-Gen.py nozzle.gif nozzle.img`

 ## RRF-View.py
-Displays a preview of the images
+Displays a preview of the images.

+Usage: `./RRF-View.py [inputfile]`

 ## In use
 I used this to generate some images for [my menu setup](https://github.com/jameswood/Duet-Maestro-Menu)